 1.1 Purpose and Effective Date.
 Wal-Mart Stores, Inc. ("Walmart") believes it is important to provide incentives to Walmart's Associates, and Non-Management Directors, through participation in the ownership of Walmart and otherwise.
 The Wal-Mart Stores, Inc. Stock Incentive Plan of 2015 was originally established under the name Wal-Mart Stores, Inc. Stock Incentive Plan of 1998 ("1998 Plan").
-The 1998 Plan was amended, restated and renamed from time to time, and approved and re-approved by Walmart stockholders, as the Wal-Mart Stores, Inc. Stock Incentive Plan of 2005 ("2010 Plan"), as amended and restated in 2013 ("2013 Restatement"), and most recently as the Wal-Mart Stores, Inc. Stock Incentive Plan of 2015 ("Plan").
+The 1998 Plan was amended, restated and renamed from time to time, and approved and reapproved by Walmart stockholders, as the Wal-Mart Stores, Inc. Stock Incentive Plan of 2005 ("2005 Plan") and the Wal-Mart Stores, Inc. Stock Incentive Plan of 2010 ("2010 Plan"), as amended and restated in 2013 ("2013 Restatement"), and most recently as the Wal-Mart Stores, Inc. Stock Incentive Plan of 2015 ("Plan").
 The Plan, as heretofore amended, is hereby further amended and restated as set forth herein effective June 5, 2015.
 The purpose of the Plan is to provide incentives to certain Associates and Non-Management Directors to enhance their job performance, to motivate them to remain or become associated with Walmart and its Affiliates, and to increase the success of Walmart.
 The Plan is not limited to Associates who are executive officers of Walmart, but will be available to provide incentives to any Associate or Non-Management Director that the Committee believes has made or may make a significant contribution to Walmart or an Affiliate of Walmart.